supertree-toolkit/stk/doc/gui.rst

     Enantiornithes = Avisaurus archibaldi,Avisaurus gloriae

-The above file deletes MRPoutgroup and replaces Dinornithidae and Enantiornithes with polytomys of the taxa listed.
+The above file deletes MRPoutgroup and replaces Dinornithidae and Enantiornithes with polytomies of the taxa listed.
 Deletions cause collapsing of nodes where the deletion occurred.

 .. note:: There *must* be a space either side of the = symbol.